 The baffle acts as a heat sink and griddle pan to catch some of the grease during the smoking process.

 What Are the Benefits of a Reverse Flow Smoker?

 These offset smokers might make it easier, in some ways, to smoke your barbecued meats since they offer better heat distribution.
 They are designed to create even heat and better temperature distribution than a regular fire box smoker.

 Another benefit is that the cooking temperature will remain the same throughout the whole cooking space.
 The flow system will eliminate the excess heat that accumulates near the firebox so you won’t have to move the meat during the cooking process.
 The smoke flavor will be more consistent.

-Reverse flow offset smokers are less prone to temperature spikes, which tend to happen when you add more fuel to the charcoal basket.
+Reverse flow offset smokers are less prone to temperature spikes, which tend to happen when you add more fuel to the charcoal basket, which makes regulating your smoker's temperature quite easy.
 The temperature will return to normal more quickly when you open the cooking chamber door.

 - Even heat all throughout